When attempting to protect properties from Power Tools, there must first be an understanding of what power tools are.

 The national police crime prevention initiative Secured By Design (SBD) was established to promote intelligent architectural design as the most successful strategy to effectively secure a property.
 The SBD recommends products and measure that have achieved certification through the LPCB, from which Security Consultants and ALOs may refer to.

-Though the main target for Power Tools attack is assets (valuable goods), there is high risk of bodily harm should the intruder be interrupted.
+Though the main target for Power Tools attack is assets (valuable goods), there is a high risk of bodily harm should the intruder be interrupted.
 Experienced as they are, the attack will be prolonged with little regard for noise.
-The intruder will make an educated guess in regards to layout and physical security measures in place from intel gathered or blueprints stolen; delaying access is of utmost importance.
+The intruder will make an educated guess in regards to layout and physical security measures in place from intel gathered or stolen blueprints; delaying access is of utmost importance.

 For a security measure to protect against tools such as disc grinder or circular saw, specialist materials will be required to be used to combat the mechanically enhanced attack.
-For such sophisticated product, standard products will be unable to withstand the force.
+For such a sophisticated attack, standard products will be unable to withstand the force.